-- 1. To send a single picture via email, click once on the picture and click "E-mail this picture" in the left-hand panel.
-(To send two or more pictures at the same time, click once to select the first one, then hold down the Ctrl key and click once on each of the other pictures to select them.
-Then click "E-mail these pictures" in the left-hand panel.) - 2.
+- 1. To send a single picture via email, right-click on the desired photo file and click Send To... --> mail recipient.
+Or, click once on the picture to select it and click "Email this picture" in the left-hand panel.
+(To send two or more pictures at the same time, click once to select the first one, then hold down the ctrl key and click on each of the other pictures to select them.
+Then click "Email these pictures" in the left-hand panel, or right-click on any one of the selected files and click Send To... --> mail recipient.) - 2.
 A small "Send pictures via email" window will be displayed, asking you if you want Windows to resize the pictures.
 Click "Make all my pictures smaller" and click OK.
 (Note: this does not effect the original photo file; it remains at the original size). - 3.
-Windows opens your mail program, automatically composes a message and attaches the photo to it, and waits for you to type in the recipient's address into the To: box and click Send. - Note: To change the email program that is automatically opened by Windows, select Start => Settings => Control Panel.
+Windows will open your mail program, automatically compose a message and attach the photo to it, and wait for you to type in the recipient's address into the To: box and click Send.

+Note: To change the email program that is automatically opened by Windows, select Start --> Settings --> Control Panel.
 Double-click on Internet Options and click the Programs tab.
 Select the desired email program from the E-mail pop-up menu and click OK.